CU-DBMI/set-website/about/index.md

 ## Teaching and communication

-Whenever we can, we like to communicate our knowledge and skills to others.
+Whenever we can, we like to share our knowledge and skills to others.
 We believe this benefits the community we operate in and allows us to create better software together.

 On this website, we have a [blog](../blog) where we occasionally post tips, tricks, and other insights related to Git, workflows, code quality, and more.

 We have given workshops and personalized lessons related to Docker, cloud services, and more.
 We're always happy to set up a session to discuss technical trade whenever someone has the need.

-Here are some notable links to check out if you want to learn more from us:

-- ???

 ## Scope of our work